mdn/content/files/en-us/learn/forms/form_validation/index.md

 #### An example that doesn't use the constraint validation API

-In order to illustrate this, the following is a simplified version of the previous example without the Constraint Validation API
+In order to illustrate this, the following is a simplified version of the previous example without the Constraint Validation API.

 The HTML is almost the same; we just removed the HTML validation features.